Jamaican Herbs And Spices

 Clove is a strong and aromatic spice that is used in Jamaican cuisine to add depth and complexity to dishes.
 It is commonly used in jerk seasoning, curries, and desserts.
 Clove’s distinct flavor profile is a testament to the diversity of flavors found in Jamaican cooking.

-See also Herbs And Spices For Broccoli Soup
+See also Herbs And Spices For Tuna Steak

 Black pepper